In 2017, farm to school and school garden advocates and practitioners all over Oregon united to support House Bill 2038.

 About HB 2038

-House Bill 2038 expands funding for the statewide Farm to School and School Garden grant program from the current $4.5 million to $5.6 million for the coming two-year budget cycle.
-If passed, the the bill will provide funding for Oregon schools to purchase Oregon-grown and processed products and to provide food, agriculture and garden-based educational activities.
+House Bill 2038 preserves $4.5 million in funding for the statewide Farm to School and School Garden grant program for the coming two-year budget cycle.
+On Thursday, July 7, the bill received unanimous support in both the House and Senate.
+Once signed by Governor Kate Brown, it will provide funding for Oregon schools to purchase Oregon-grown and processed products and to provide food, agriculture and garden-based educational activities.